gbullardpurpl/Learn-The-MERN-Stack/README.md

 ### P3

-During P3 you will most likely get a Deprecated warning form the mobile menu in the Navbar.
+During P3 you will most likely get a Deprecated warning on findDOMNode.
 If you find a fix for this please add it to the repo with an update to this readme.
-Otherwise you can see I moved the '<React.StrictMode>' tag to only wrap the page container as it shouldn't be a big deal to be wrapping the nvabar for 99% of the functionality of the app/project.
-You can periodically move it back as a final check at the end of the project knowing there will be at least the one warning.
+Otherwise you can set the '<React.StrictMode>' tag to '<React.Fragment>' for the coding/build of the app/project.
+You can periodically set it back as a final check at the end of the project knowing there will be at least the one warning.

 The import of uuid ( in ShoppingList.js ) will cause compile errors, use '{ v4 as uuid }' instead.